CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 ## Task 2: Create Azure resources

+In this task, you will learn how to create the necessary Azure resources, including an Azure AI Search resource, an Azure AI Services resource, and a Storage account with a blob container.

 The solution you will create for Margie's Travel requires the following resources in your Azure subscription:

 - An **Azure AI Search** resource, which will manage indexing and querying.